 Brilliantly, it also includes a 12V trigger, meaning it can turn those devices on and off without you needing to get up and do it yourself.

 Sonos' subwoofer isn't just for a TV surround sound setup, although that's obviously where it excels.
 It is also great for adding bass to your music and, again, you can just throw it into a group as per a regular speaker.

 A replacement for the Connect:Amp, the $599 Amp is twice as powerful as its predecessor, coming with support for up to four speakers with 125 watts per channel.
 It also supports AirPlay 2.

 As well as being able to pair up your Sonos speakers for stereo sound, and the multi-room synced music, you can also create a dedicated 5.1 TV surround system from within the Sonos app.

-For this you'll need two key ingredients to get started β the Sonos Sub and one of the two Sonos TV speakers; either the Playbase or the Playbar.
+For this you'll need two key ingredients to get started β the Sonos Sub and one of the three Sonos TV speakers: the Playbase, Beam or the Playbar.
 That's a 3.1 system right there and Sonos actually sells 3.1 bundles with these setups from $1,098 β that price is for a Beam-based system, you'll pay a bit more to get a Playbar or Playbase involved.

 Looking for a Sonos 7.1 system?
 You're out of luck, there's no official way of doing this at present.

-Sonos in the smart home – Alexa and more
+Sonos in the smart home β Alexa, Google Assistant and more

-Alexa is also friendly with Sonos – obviously she lives on the Sonos One and Beam (alongside the Google Assistant), but also via the Sonos Skill, so any Echo can control your existing Sonos speakers.
+Alexa is also friendly with Sonos β Amazon's assistant lives on the Sonos One and Beam (alongside the Google Assistant), but also via the Sonos Skill, so any Echo can control your existing Sonos speakers.
 In essence, that means you can add voice control for as little as $30 using an Echo Dot, and totally transform your setup.